 Our testing process follows the steps below and uses data obtained from this website.

-The CPI consistency is obtained by calculating the difference between the two average results (low speed and high speed).
+The CPI variation is obtained by calculating the difference between the two average results (low speed and high speed).

-This means that if your mouse has a variation of 5% when moving it slowly and 5% when moving it quickly, the final result would be 0% because the set CPI is consistent at any speed.
-However, if it has a variation of 5% when moving slowly and -5% when moving quickly, then the final result would be 10%, as that's the difference between -5% and 5%.
+This means that if your mouse overshoots (goes over the set CPI) by 5% when moving it slowly and 5% when moving it quickly, the final result would be 0% because the set CPI is consistent at any speed.
+However, if it overshoots by 5% when moving slowly but undershoots (goes under the set CPI) by 5% when moving quickly, then the final result would be 10%, as that's the difference between -5% and 5%.

 As you can see, a result of 0% doesn't mean the real CPI is the same as the set CPI, but rather that regardless of the speed you're moving your mouse, it's going to react the same way.